 For someone who cannot sleep on planes, long haul flights can be a drag.
 For those who can sleep on planes, I envy you!
+This post is all about how to survive a long haul flight and let those hours fly by, pun intended.

 So what are the essentials for a long haul flight?